nathj07/c-pod/README.md

 ## YUM Repositories

 We have created YUM repositories to contain all the required packages 'locally'.
-In order to use them you will need to create the file /etc/yum.repos.d/c-pod.repo with a named section for each one, as described below.
+During Kickstart the standard install repositories (beginning with _CentOS-_) are moved to `/root/saved.repos.d/`) and the following repositories are automatically created in the file `/etc/yum.repos.d/c-pod.repo`:

 ### Custom RPMs (Stable)
 This is for the current production version of internally developed or modified packages.